grantmcconnaughey/pypi-alfred/README.md

 ## Installation

-To install, download and run the `PyPI.alfredworkflow` file in GitHub.
+To install, download and run the [`PyPI-*.alfredworkflow`](https://github.com/grantmcconnaughey/pypi-alfred/releases) file in GitHub.

 ## Development

-PyPI-Alfred works with Python 2.7 only!
-The reason why can be [found here](http://www.deanishe.net/alfred-workflow/supported-versions.html#why-no-python-3-support).
+PyPI-Alfred works with Python 3.7+ only!
+Since macOS 12.3 (Monterey) python is no longer part of OS, therefore python 3 needs to be installed to used this workflow.

 This workflow reads data from the PyPI project JSON API.
 [Click here](http://pypi.python.org/pypi/requests/json) for an example of what that API returns.